Church of Our Lady of Perpetual Help, Tarnobrzeg

 Church of Our Lady of Perpetual Help in Tarnobrzeg (Kościół Matki Bożej Nieustającej Pomocy w Tarnobrzegu) is a church in Serbinów, Poland.

 The church consists of the upper, bottom church and buildings adjoining to them.
 The altar of the upper church consists of three parts: saint Michael the Archangel, the Cross, and the Mother of God of the Incessant Help.
 The whole is carried out in the form of mosaic.
 Demons attacking people are in a left hand of the altar.
 At the end of the first part of the altar crowds of people are becoming waves.
 The Archangel is separating them and with walking stick is reproving in the direction of the Cross and the Mother of God.
 In part centre a huge crucifix is found.
 There are no specific ideas of people or demons, but a symbolism of waves was kept.
 Individual persons are turning up at the right part of the altar - already as praying and adoring God, with crosses in the hand.
 A side altar of the Merciful Jesus kept the similar style of mosaic.
 The left, side nave is filled up with four stained glass referring to evangelical acts of the mercy.
 Low relieves are in right, side naves Polish saint.
 A very large choir is in an upper church.
-The building was being built in 1980s, when the Polish Catholic Church thought that he would fail to obtain the new permission from communist authorities to the new temple.
+The building was being built in the 1980s, when the Polish Catholic Church thought that he would fail to obtain the new permission from communist authorities to the new temple.
 Tarnobrzeg was very quickly developed, and civil authorities were counting, that in the year 2000 the number of inhabitants will exceed 100,000.
 It extorted construction of the huge church, being able to hold a few thousand people.
 Provost of the parish is prelate Michał Józefczyk.